AshikJenly/Scheduled-WebLog-Data-Pipeline-and-Analysis-in-AWS-EMR/README.md

 ---

-# Weekly Scheduled WebLog Data Pipeline and Analysis in AWS EMR
+# Scheduled WebLog Data Pipeline and Analysis in AWS EMR

 Process weblog data to extract insights using the AWS EMR cluster computing service with Apache Spark and schedule weekly log analysis of data from Amazon S3.